kostia017/COVID/README.md

 # COVID TEST PROJECT
-I start my project from finding DB for project and I found open statistic on [owid-data](https://github.com/owid/covid-19-data) there was ```owid-covid-data.csv``` so I have to inject it to create from that DB.
+I started my project from finding DB for it and I found open statistic on [owid-data](https://github.com/owid/covid-19-data), there was ```owid-covid-data.csv``` so I have to inject it to my DB.
-I open that file in text redactor and in first string was all names of columns what I pars and create Query for creating Table with all that DATA
+I opened that file in text redactor and in first string was all names of columns, what I parsed and made Query for creating Table with everything needed for importing DATA.
 ```sql
 CREATE TABLE Covid_19 (
 iso_code VARCHAR,